 Read more: 5 Tips to Choosing an Exterior Paint Color

 FOLLOW ME ON INSTAGRAM HERE!

-Is Passive a popular paint colour right now?
+Is Passive a popular paint color right now?

-What Benjamin Moore paint colours are the same as or similar to Passive?
+What Benjamin Moore paint colors are the same as or similar to Passive?

 GOOD QUESTION!
-Every colour has its own particular nuances and there will be NO perfect match – you WILL see shifts in undertones, temperature and depths, but you could check out…
+Every color has its own particular nuances and there will be NO perfect match – you WILL see shifts in undertones, temperature and depths, but you could check out…

-What type of paint colours look good with Passive?
+What type of paint colors look good with Passive?